k-giardchase/volunteer_management/README.md

 <li><a href='https://phpunit.de/'>PHPUnit</a></li>

 ##Use and Editing
-To view the app,
+To view the app,<br>
-1. Open your command shell, and clone the repository into your home folder using the command `git clone https://github.com/k-giardchase/volunteer_management.git`
+1. Open your command shell, and clone the repository into your home folder using the command `git clone https://github.com/k-giardchase/volunteer_management.git`<br>
-2. Import the database into PostgreSQL.
+2. Import the database into PostgreSQL.<br>
-    1. Create a new database `CREATE DATABASE volunteer_management;`
+    1. Create a new database `CREATE DATABASE volunteer_management;`<br>
-    2. Connect to the database `\c volunteer_management;`
+    2. Connect to the database `\c volunteer_management;`<br>
-    3. In your command shell, and in the top level of your home directory, import the database `\i volunteer_management.sql`
+    3. In your command shell, and in the top level of your home directory, import the database `\i volunteer_management.sql`<br>
-    4. If you would like to edit the app and make use of the test database, `CREATE DATABASE volunteer_management_test WITH TEMPLATE volunteer_management`
+    4. If you would like to edit the app and make use of the test database, `CREATE DATABASE volunteer_management_test WITH TEMPLATE volunteer_management`<br>
-    4. NOTE: if the database fails to import, please see the following database section to manually create the database.
+    4. NOTE: if the database fails to import, please see the following database section to manually create the database.<br>
-3. In the top level of the project folder, run `composer install`
+3. In the top level of the project folder, run `composer install`<br>
-4. Start a php server by changing directories into the web folder `cd volunteer_management/web` and start your server `php -S localhost:8000`
+4. Start a php server by changing directories into the web folder `cd volunteer_management/web` and start your server `php -S localhost:8000`<br>
 5. Open your browser and navigate to your root path: `localhost:8000`

 ##DATABASE
-If the database fails to import (see above), you may manually create it using the following commands:
+If the database fails to import (see above), you may manually create it using the following commands:<br>
 ```sql
 CREATE DATABASE volunteer_management;
  \c volunteer_management